xlvecle/geohash-poly/README.md

 ## Options

 + precision: precision of geohash, default is 7
-+ mode: ```{"center", "inside", "intersect"}``` mode of calculation, default is "center", it means the center of geohash bounding box within polygon
++ mode: ```{"center", "inside", "intersect"}``` mode of calculation, default is "center", it means the center of geohash within polygon
-+ threshold: if you choose "intersect" mode, you can set threshold to control degree of intersection
++ threshold: if you choose "intersect" mode, you can set threshold to control the degree of intersection

 ## 选项